siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 **Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell**

-## Why Should I Optimize my images?
+## Why Should I Optimize my Nodejs Images?

 ### Security